Killing of Nixzmary Brown: More testimony

 In the February 26 trial portion, it was indicated that the constant Defense argument that Brown was killed because she caused Santiago to have a miscarriage was found groundless because Prosecutor Linda Weinman told jurors that Santiago had confided in a psychiatrist that she blamed Rodriguez because of a "beating".
-She revealed from the report that, in November, 2005, Rodriguez had choked and thrown her to the floor and, within hours, Santiago had miscarried.
+She revealed from the report that, in November 2005, Rodriguez had choked and thrown her to the floor and, within hours, Santiago had miscarried.
 There was discussion as to whether the report was admissible in court.
 Schwartz contended that the report proved Santiago a liar, while Weinmam wanted the report kept confidential.
-It was explained that this was an obsession, the reason Santiago kept the fetal remains in a jar.
 Schwartz had said of Santiago that "she believed Nixzmary caused the miscarriage and I know that based on what my client has said to me and to the police from day one."
 Schwartz also maintains that it was Santiago who delivered the death blow to Brown.

 Attorney change and apology for delays

 On February 27, the lawyer for Nixzaliz Santiago, Robert Abrams, removed himself from the case citing "communication difficulties".
 Santiago believed, according to the article, that a psychiatric evaluation given to the defense would harm her case.

 The judge in the murder case apologized to jurors about the delays in the trial.
-It was reported that the trial never started before 10:30 a.m. and rarely went past 5 p.m.
+Reportedly, the trial never started before 10:30 a.m. and rarely went past 5 p.m.
 Jurors were sent home five times without hearing any testimony and were getting long lunch breaks and a half-day every Friday.
 It was also reported by Schwartz that witnesses were "hostile" and "stalled their appearances".